Preparation, Policies & Procedures

-Students who have been accepted to ATDP and who completed an application before the standard postmark deadline will be mailed an acceptance packet approximately one month later (see calendar).
+Students who have been accepted to ATDP and who applied by the early or standard postmark deadlines will be mailed an acceptance packet approximately one month later (see calendar).
 This packet contains a welcome letter with important information, your course placement, tuition payment instructions, our Explorations guide, a map, and the Notification of Attendance or Withdrawal form.

 To confirm course placement, a parent or guardian of a student who plans to attend must return the Notification of Attendance or Withdrawal, in addition to their emergency information and tuition payment, by the appropriate tuition deadline (according to their application date).
 See below.

 - 2020 Tuition Deadlines

 In certain situations, students may be accepted to the program without a course placement:

 In a wait pool.
 Very popular courses fill quickly.
 If your first course choice becomes unavailable, we will automatically place you into a pool of applicants to be considered if a spot opens.
 In the event of an opening, all applicants in the wait pool will be considered using the same criteria as in our normal application process.
 Applicants may join wait pools regardless of their placement status.